jonaseberle/euroscope-afv-wine/README.md

 ## Current recommendation

 2022-02: Audio for VATSIM does currently not run in neither wine 6 nor 7.
 Installing EuroScope in wine works though and runs fine.
-But we don't need Audio for VATSIM any more because
+But we don't need Audio for VATSIM any more because there is now a project that aims to provide a native client for all platforms.

 Recommendation: